Kurble/pixel-widgets/README.md

     }
 }

-// Now that we have a model that can be used with maple, we can put it in a `Ui` in
+// Now that we have a model that can be used with pixel-widgets, we can put it in a `Ui` in
 // order to actually use it.
-// `Ui` is the entry point for maple, the user is responsible for driving it. fn main() {
+// `Ui` is the entry point for pixel-widgets, the user is responsible for driving it. fn main() {
     let mut ui = Ui::new(
         Counter {